How to Decide on a Major: These 5 Questions Will Help

 What patterns do you see?

-Now that you’ve done some baseline brainstorming, check out Grace College’s comprehensive list of majors — divided intentionally to help you discover new and unique majors you didn’t even know existed!
+Now that you’ve done some baseline brainstorming, the next step for those of you asking about how to decide on a major is to check out Grace College’s comprehensive list of majors — divided intentionally to help you discover new and unique majors you didn’t even know existed!

 Click into a few majors that sound intriguing!
 You’ll find that each major page lists what characteristics make for a good fit in that major.
 For example, Digital Marketing is a good fit for those who are: flexible, fast-paced, continuously learning, results-oriented, adaptable, team players, tech-savvy, and positive.
 At Grace College, we want to make the search for a major easier on you, so you will find internships and career opportunities listed on each page too!